ryanbrito/expenses-classifier-cs50-final-project/README.md

 * More usage information in the video[ Expenses Panel - CS50x 2023 - Final Project. ](https://www.youtube.com/watch?v=-oqbUjXRCGQ);

 ## How it works:
-### These diagrams shows how the application's primary function - categorize() - works and automatically classifies each expense.
+### These diagram videos shows how the application's primary function - categorize() - works and automatically classifies each expense.
 * Imagine an expense in your sheet that looks like "Gasoline | $200.00".<br>
 "DIAGRAM 1"